Day 4 Thursday 18th Aug Bridgewater to Tintern 70 Miles

 I was greeted by the hostess with the mostess Sue, who produced a bucket of warm water and an old beer towel so I could clean off the days filth from the bike.
 Before storing it in the laundry room for the night.

 My room was wonderful and I was soon washed and changed and downstairs in the bar!
 Where I had a chat with a South African couple who were touring the UK.
 Five weeks travelling, he said and I wish we had stayed in Wales, so beautiful.
+Jane arrived shortly afterwards and we enjoyed another drink and were finally joined by the rest at about 5.30.

 The Evening went well.
 Pete who was close to giving up last night seemed to have settled down into the ride today and was in a better frame of mind , committing to soldier on.(Well done Caroline).